ianarawjo/ChainForge/README.md

 <img width="1593" alt="basic-compare" src="https://github.com/ianarawjo/ChainForge/assets/5251713/e15bd13c-ea6b-4934-be7f-b8081339c8d5">

+For more details about features and available nodes, check out the [User Guide](https://github.com/ianarawjo/ChainForge/blob/main/GUIDE.md).

 # Features

 A key goal of ChainForge is facilitating **comparison** and **evaluation** of prompts and models, and (in the near future) prompt chains.
 Basic features are: